 To help protect at-risk communities, WHO is joining forces with several technical and financial partners to respond to the epidemic with a new vaccine.

-Unlike previous jabs, the new meningitis vaccine is single-dose – and it protects against five strains of the infection.
+Unlike previous jabs, the new meningitis vaccine is a single dose, and it protects against five strains of the infection.